“The old world is dying. The new one is slow to appear. And in this chiaroscuro monsters are born. "

-The melee component also plays an important role in fighting and manages to make them more angry and wild, somehow desperate and yes, visceral.
-Dodging a shot at the right moment is not enough, you have to study the enemy and his "combos" to find the opening in the guard and have the opportunity to kill him in one or two slits, a procedure that requires significantly more time if we do not have any weapon improvised and we must rely solely on the switchblade.
-Among other things, the decision to abandon the idea of daggers to be crafted and entrust a small white weapon with infinite durability (the only one present in the game) proves to be more than spot on, an indispensable resource in the stealth phases, especially against terrible clickers , or to quickly kill the unfortunate humans who are left behind.
+The melee component also plays an important role in fighting and manages to make them more angry and wild, somehow desperate.
+Dodging a shot at the right time is not enough, you have to study the enemy and his "combos" to find the opening in the guard and have the possibility of killing him in one or two slashes, a procedure that takes much longer if we do not have any weapons. improvised and we have to rely solely on the switchblade.
+Among other things, the decision to abandon the idea of daggers to be crafted and entrust a small white weapon with infinite durability (the only one present in the game) turns out to be more than apt, an indispensable resource in the stealth phases, especially against the terrible clickers. , or to quickly kill the unfortunate humans who let themselves be surprised behind.
 All this must be accompanied by the possibility of being able to create improvised devices such as Molotov cocktails and smoke bombs and also small - but lethal - trap bombs to be placed on the path of our rivals.
 The latter, at the same time, are a weak and strong point of production, due to their fluctuating behavior.

 Although the game manages to characterize our enemies very well and they can show that they know how to wisely arrange themselves among the battle arenas, their approach is not always quite credible or dangerous.
 If in some situations they are therefore well prepared and decidedly aggressive, managing to constantly hunt us without leaving a moment of rest, in others they seem to deliberately stop or lose sight of us to give those precious seconds needed to reset our attack or heal our wounds.
 Ai higher difficulty levels (which we can also add one to us, completely customizable) this problem is mitigated but does not disappear completely, coming out when we decide to hide behind a cover and wait.
 While normally the opposing group would be able to manage the offensive by taking us to the game over with one or two bullets, when you decide to go back to stealth the game seems to want to provide - almost - always a second chance, bringing the enemies to routine. more automated and lazy, to give us the chance to win.
 In any case, the artificial intelligence performs well, but it would be desirable to see it at the level of the rest of the production.